Hello, I'm Adam Gashlin.

 I wrote UI and game save code for the PS3 title Medieval Moves: Deadmund's Quest.

-Though it is the worst way to do any serious programming, I've enjoyed the game of trying to do things on the bare metal.
+Though it is usually not a good idea, I've enjoyed the game of trying to do things on the bare metal.

 Neon64 is a NES emulator which runs on the N64.
 I wrote it in MIPS assembly, along with the assembler and a loader to run it with a Gameshark.
 It works well enough to enjoy playing games on it.